craftingcity/The-Known-World/MAIN/Nations/The Lands of Tetrimoc/The Lands of Tetrimoc.md

 Population distribution is as follows; one may...
 - commonly find the "races of men", such as human, halflings, dwarves
-- commonly find the "monstrous races", such as gnoll, bugbear, goblin
+- commonly find the "monstrous races", such as gnoll and "domesticated  #goblinoid"
 - uncommonly find elven folk
 - uncommonly find the "exotic races" such as dragonborn, goliaths, tiefling, kenku